georgebabarus/magento-filesystem-extension/docs/source/extension/demo.rst

 As already discussed, with these modules we manage two types of images:

-* resized/processed images that should be delivered using a proxy that can grab the original version of the image, process it, save the result into storage service for later use, and in the end send results.
+* resized/processed images should be delivered using a proxy server that can grab the original version of the image, process it, save the result into storage service for later use, and in the end send results.

     .. image:: _static/demo/frontend-demo.png
       :height: 300px